The nightmare shoppers face when trying to buy something online

 This is the horror show of online shopping for many people nowadays.
 We are sucked into thinking all this choice and information helps us.
 For most people, most of the time, it really doesn’t.

-What’s the solution?
-I can’t really think of one.
-However, from a business point of view, surely the ecommerce winners will be the ones who make the effort to get the details and pricing of their products right, rather than falling over themselves to hurriedly throw more higgledy piggledy shit on their site.
+The nightmare shoppers face when trying to buy something online is not something that’s going to go away any time soon.
+From a business point of view, surely the ecommerce winners will be the ones who make the effort to get the details and pricing of their products right, rather than falling over themselves to hurriedly throw more higgledy piggledy shit on their site.
 Less is more.
 The old adage, ‘retail is detail’ has never been truer.